Veronikastudentuva/Thesis-Code/CodeForThesis.md

             break
     return value

-# The CAS Number always follows the same pattern
+#The CAS Number always follows the same pattern
-# It can be made up from up to 10 numbers.
+#It can be made up from up to 10 numbers.
 They are separated into 3 different groups with "-".
-The first part has 2-7 digits, second has 2 digits and thirs has 1.
+The first part has 2-7 digits, second has 2 digits and third has 1.

     def extract_cas_number(text):
         cas_pattern = r'\b\d{2,7}-\d{2}-\d\b'
         match = re.search(cas_pattern, text)